cbillingham/docconvert/doc/source/intro.rst

     "use_types": true

-Use types in argument output.
+Use types in variable output.
 Defaults to True.
 If False, argument, keyword-argument, attribute, and return type definitions will be skipped for output formats that support it (google and reST).
 This can be turned False for Python 3, where Sphinx recognizes type